Utility and electric bill assistance programs Maryland

 Delmarva Power (Conectiv) – This power company administers the Good Neighbor Fuel Fund.
 Delmarva Power will match customer contributions with a donation from shareholders.
 A household who is interested in the program must first apply for LIHEAP government assistance first.
 Funds are administered by the Salvation Army.
 Call the following numbers to apply.
 Elkton 410-996-0241.
 Bel Air 410-939-3535 x 22.
 Salisbury 410-749-3077

 Potomac Edison - Financial assistance programs offered for low income customers include Electric Universal Service Program, individual payment plans, and Maryland Energy Assistance Program.
 Customer service representatives are willing to explore all available options.
-Click here for more information.
+Click here for more information on Potomac Edison assistance programs.

 Southern Maryland Electric Coop – Customers of this company can apply for the Tri-County Fuel Fund.
 The assistance program is funded by private donations, the Southern Maryland Electric Company's Project Match, charities and fund-raisers.
 The Fuel Fund provides assistance with paying for electric, wood, oil and fuel oil and serves 3 counties across Maryland.
 Grants from this fund are given to an applicant who has received a disconnection and/or utility termination notice and has applied for MEAP.
 Call 301-274-4474 if you live in Calvert, Charles and St. Mary's Counties Maryland.